davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 check if I was outputing LaTeX or HTML and replace the content appropriately.
 For EPUB, I just needed to insert an `<a id=>` tag for cross-referencing and put the title into the output.

-For LaTeX, I spent quite a while tailoring the `tcolorbox` module to produce a fancy box with different fonts and colors.
-After several test printings I eventually kept the color as black text on a white background, but was able to use different fonts and a border to give it the look I wanted.
+For LaTeX, I spent quite a while tailoring the `tcolorbox` module to produce a fancy box with different typography and colors.
+After several test printings I eventually kept the color as black text on a white background, using slightly altered typography (smaller font with shorter leading).

 And behold: